Scott D. MillerPartner

 - Representing Apollo Tyres (India) in its proposed acquisition of Cooper Tire & Rubber and in successfully defending Apollo from litigation brought by Cooper in connection with that transaction.

-- Representing Thomas Weisel Partners Group in a number of strategic transactions, from its initial public offering to its 2010 sale to Stifel Financial Corp.
+- Representing Thomas Weisel Partners Group in a number of strategic transactions, from its initial public offering to its 2010 sale to Stifel Financial Corp., and Stifel Financial Corp. in its 2019 acquisition of the Canadian capital markets business of GMP Securities.

 - Representing Alcan Inc. (Canada) in several milestone transactions, including its successful defense against an unsolicited $27 billion takeover attempt by Alcoa and its subsequent $46 billion acquisition by Rio Tinto (2007), its spin-off of Novelis Inc., the world’s largest producer of aluminum rolled products and its $7 billion hostile takeover of Pechiney (among the first hostile offers for a French company and named “Deal of the Year” by, inter alia, Corporate Finance magazine and Institutional Investor).